Skip to Content

 Here are some excellent options that come highly recommended:

-• Leonardo Hotel Heidelberg City Center – Reliable and centrally located hotel that’s a short walk away from many tourist attractions in Old Town.
+• Leonardo Hotel Heidelberg City Center – Modern and centrally located hotel that’s a short walk away from many tourist attractions in Old Town.
 It has comfortable, spacious rooms with amenities like a fitness center and restaurant/bar on-site.

 If you can’t stay in the Altstadt, there are also lots of hotels and hostels along the river in the neighboring district of Bergheim.